 Spring and Fall might be the perfect seasons to travel to New Zealand.
-The seasons in New Zealand are the exact opposite to North America, and the climate is still temperate in the fall and spring.
+The seasons in New Zealand are the exact opposite of North America, and the climate is still temperate in the fall and spring.
 The “shoulder” seasons offer great value and fewer crowds.
 This enchanting 268,021 square kilometre nation is the perfect place to relax and enjoy incredible sweeping landscapes, inspired cuisine, fun adventure sports, and top-notch attractions.
 It’s the perfect destination to visit on its own or during a stopover en-route to the South Pacific islands.

-There are no extreme temperatures in New Zealand, and weather throughout the country is generally mild throughout the year – both in the North Island and South Island – allowing for glorious days!
+There are no extreme temperatures in New Zealand, and weather throughout the country is generally mild throughout the year – both on the North Island and South Island – allowing for glorious days!
 In March, however, after the peak summer seasons of January and February have wound down, thinner crowds make hotel rooms and great restaurants cheaper and more accessible.

 Baby Lambs & Blooming Fruit Trees

 New Zealand’s Spring comes in September, October, and November, and is a gorgeous time to visit!
 The countryside is lush and green, the fruit trees are in bloom, and adorable baby lambs bounce around the pastures.
 In Christchurch, bluebells and daffodils spring up, and Dunedin is coloured with vibrant rhododendrons.
 The days are warmer and daylight hours are longer.